rajanjha9235/CSE-Revision/KMP-Algorithm.md

 - **Time Complexity** :- $$O(n + m)$$
 - **Space Complexity** :- $$O(m)$$   where `m` is length of pattern

+This algorithm is widely used in string processing tasks, including searching in text editors and implementing features like substring search in programming languages.

 ### Some Practice Problems :
 - GFG : [Search Pattern](https://www.geeksforgeeks.org/problems/search-pattern0205/1)